RahulKraken/AR-Bayblade/README.md

-# AR-Bayblade
+# Bayblade
-Multiplayer Bayblade in AR
+Multiplayer Bayblade game for Android devices.
+Users can play online with other players.